liesware/coherence/README.md

 cd coherence/coherence02/
 sh testing.sh
 ```
-The log file is print in statndard output, so you can redirect the standard error and standard out messages to a log file.
+The log file is print in standard output, so you can redirect the standard error and standard out messages to a log file.
 ```
 ./coherence 0.0.0.0 6613 > coherence.log 2>&1 &
 ```